ANTENATAL & POSTNATAL CARE

 Accessing health care and giving birth in a foreign country where no one speaks your language, compounded by unfamiliar cultural norms that may be intimidating, is a daunting task for refugee and migrant women.

-Our integrated team of midwives, lactation consultants and interpreters provides the space and time for physical examinations, answering questions, explaining the need for and results of routine testing, allaying fears and helping to prepare mothers for birth.
+Our integrated team of midwives, lactation consultants and interpreters provides the space and time for physical examinations, answering questions, explaining the need for and results of routine testing, allaying fears and helping to prepare mothers for birth and infancy.

 For the refugee population within the post-emergency phase,